Malmesbury: Government

-Malmesbury was a municipal borough until 1974, when Malmesbury Town Council formed as a successor to it.
+Malmesbury was a municipal borough until 1974, when Malmesbury Town Council was formed as a successor to it.
 The council is made up of sixteen councillors, who annually elect a town mayor and deputy town mayor from their number.
 The town council meets at Malmesbury Town Hall.

-Malmesbury was part of Wiltshire County Council from its creation in 1889 until it was disbanded in 2009.
+Malmesbury was in the area of Wiltshire County Council from its creation in 1889 until it was disbanded in 2009.
 In 1974, the municipal borough was merged into the North Wiltshire district.

 In 2009, Wiltshire Council succeeded the county council and district council as a unitary authority.
 For elections to Wiltshire Council, Malmesbury forms one electoral division, returning a single unitary councillor.
-Gavin Grant, a Liberal Democrat, was elected in 2017.
+Gavin Grant, a Liberal Democrat, was re-elected in 2021, following his initial election in 2017.

-At UK Government level in the House of Commons, Malmesbury is part of the North Wiltshire constituency, represented since 1997 by James Gray (Conservative Party).
+At UK Government level in the House of Commons, Malmesbury is part of the South Cotswolds constituency, represented since 2024 by Roz Savage for the Liberal Democrats.

 Public services

 Malmesbury is policed by the Wiltshire Police force and is in the Royal Wootton Bassett Community Policing Team area.
 Fire services are provided by the Dorset & Wiltshire Fire and Rescue Service, and ambulance services by the South Western Ambulance Service.
 Malmesbury is also served by the charity-funded Wiltshire Air Ambulance.

 A GP surgery—Malmesbury Primary Care Centre—is located in the town and is overseen by the Bath and North East Somerset, Swindon, and Wiltshire Integrated Care Board.
 The NHS hospitals overseen by the board are Great Western Hospital in Swindon, Royal United Hospital in Bath, and Salisbury Hospital.
 There are also nearby minor injuries units in Tetbury and Chippenham.

 Waste management services are overseen by Wiltshire Council, which provides recycling, refuse and garden waste collection.

-Western Power Distribution is the electricity distribution network operator which supplies the area.
+Scottish and Southern Electricity Networks is the electricity distribution network operator which supplies the area.

 Wessex Water is responsible for the provision of drinking water and sewerage in the area.